BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 # Advanced Settings Only

-### Ball Speed
+### Ball & Draw Speed

-This setting allows you to control the number of seconds between each ball drawing and consequently the games Pace/speed.
+This setting allows you to control the number of seconds between each ball drawing and consequently the games' pace and speed.

-The recommended value for Tournaments  are 3000 and 7000 for ball and draw delay respectively.
+The recommended value for Tournaments  are 3000 ms and 7000 ms for ball and draw delay respectively.

-The recommended value for Instant games  are 2250 and 5000 for ball and draw delay respectively.
+The recommended value for Instant games  are 2250 ms and 5000 ms for ball and draw delay respectively.

 > **Use Case:** For an ultra faced paced game combine very fast Ball and Draw Delays (1500/5000) with very small number ranges (Pick 3/10) to product a quick, instant satisfaction game.
 {.is-success}

-### Draw Speed

 ### Game Narrator